sualehalam/Analyzing-Earthquake-Trends-US-1900-2025-/README.md

 - Earthquake activity is **heavily concentrated in western U.S. coastal regions**, especially _California_ and_ Mexico_
 - Large-magnitude earthquakes (M ≥ 7) are strongly associated with **tectonic plate boundaries**
-- A noticeable increase in earthquakes during **2009–2016** aligns with induced seismicity in Oklahoma
+- A noticeable increase in earthquakes during **2009–2016** aligns with induced seismicity (human activities impacting seismicity) in Oklahoma
 - Earthquake Activity declined after **2016**, following strict regulatory changes
 - While temporal patterns exist, but earthquakes can occur at any time, reinforcing the need for continuous preparedness

-* Human activities have a measurable impact on seismicity in some regions

 ## Authors